waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 If that were the case, then when we try to calculate the value, the probability that we think the review is positive, we're going to multiply all these values together and we're just going to get 0 for the positive case.
 Because we're going to ultimately multiply by that 0 value.
 And so we're going to say that we think there is no chance that the review is positive, because it contains the word grandson.
 And in our training data, we've never seen the word grandson appear in a positive sentiment message before.
 `28:25`

 And *that's probably not the right analysis*, because in cases of rare words, it might be the case that in nowhere in our training data did we ever see the word grandson appear in a message that has positive sentiment.
 So, what can we do to solve this problem?
-Well, one thing we'll often do, is some kind of additive smoothing, where we add some value alpha to each value in our distribution just to smooth out the data a little bit.
+Well, one thing we'll often do, is some kind of `additive smoothing`, where we add some value alpha to each value in our distribution just to smooth out the data a little bit.

 And a common form of this is
 ## Laplace smoothing,